Satyam0425/SCT_DS_01/README.md

+Bar Chart visualization project using Power BI, created as part of the SkillCraft Data Science Internship.
+This task demonstrates data cleaning, preparation, and visual representation of population distribution using age, gender, and total population metrics.

-Task 01 - Bar Chart Visualization (Skillcraft Technology)
+| Task 01 - Bar Chart Visualization (Skillcraft Technology)

 This repository contains my first task from the SkillCraft Data Science Internship.
 The task focuses on creating a Bar Chart Visualization in Power BI to represent structured population data.